mspraggs/pyQCD/README.md

 Running the Tests
 -----------------
 Once everything's built and installed, it's a good idea to test it.
-First run the boost test executable:

-    make test

-Then test the Python implementation:
+To test the code, just run

     py.test pyQCD